 - Difficulty breathing

-- Discharge from the eyes/nose/mouth
+- Discharge from the eyes, nose, or mouth

 - Lumps or swelling anywhere

-The Responsibility Is Yours
+The Responsibility of Hamster Care Is Yours